moranenzo/TIPE-Contactless-Smart-Cards/exps/22 12 13 Application of demodulation/report.md

 <h3>2.
 Building the Demodulation Device</h3>
 <p>
-    We chose to use an amplitude demodulation device for this experiment since I had already used one in a previous experiment, and it was perfectly suited to my needs.
+    I chose to use an amplitude demodulation device for this experiment since I had already used one in a previous experiment, and it was perfectly suited to my needs.
 </p>
 <p>
 <strong>Devices used:</strong>